singhkaran202/Eventify/README.md

 - Organizers can host all the necessary information about their event on the platform
 - Users interested in participating can simply provide their email address to join the event
-- Once a participant provides email, EventNEXUS app sends a pre-drafted email provided by the event organizer during registration
+- Once a participant provides email, Eventify app sends a pre-drafted email provided by the event organizer during registration
 - And this above process is **automated** through **Nodemailer** with **Oauth 2.0** security
 - This process simplifies event organization and participation, making it accessible to all